Installation

 Step 3: Installing and Compiling Camino

-You may obtain the source code by downloading an archive from the site or by checking out the code via subversion.
-Please see the main Camino page for details of the subversion repository.
+You may obtain the source code by downloading an archive from the site or by checking out the code via Git.
+Please see the Camino Sourceforge page for details of the code repository.
 If you have a downloaded archive, the file name will contain the exact version that you downloaded, eg camino_v2_325.tar.bz2.
 Unpack the code with the commands:

 bunzip2 camino_v2_325.tar.bz2